renovatebot/renovate/docs/usage/self-hosted-experimental-flags.md

 ## `sqlitePackageCache`

 If added to the `experimentalFlags` list, Renovate will use SQLite as the backend for the package cache.
-Don't combine with `redisUrl`, Redis would be preferred over SQlite.
+Do not combine with `redisUrl`, as Renovate would then prefer Redis over SQlite.

 Example usage: